mduez/mduez.github.io/docs/Teaching/on-science.md

 well-established or were so logically interconnected that to doubt one is to doubt them all.
-As I have said, there is no authority called “science” to command your faith, and as a method of pursuing truth, science does not want your faith.
-Even within physics and its daughter fields of chemistry and astronomy, some facts are better established, others more speculative.
+As I have said, there is no authority called “science” to command your faith, and as a method of pursuing truth, science does not want your faith but if anything would prefer your skepticism.
+Even within physics and its
+daughter fields of chemistry and astronomy, some facts are better established, others more speculative.
 The existence of dark matter is less certain than the laws of thermodynamics.
 And physics is the gold